Reading Time: 6 minutes

 GI Replenish is a great option for those with active, more severe IBD/IBS symptoms.
 It contains the essential amino acids, along with L-Glutamine which acts as a primary fuel source for the enterocytes (the cells lining the intestines), promoting their health and encouraging the regeneration of the gut lining.
 This is crucial for individuals with leaky gut syndrome, where the integrity of the intestinal barrier is compromised.
 Clinical studies have shown that supplementation with L-Glutamine can help in strengthening the gut barrier function and reducing inflammation, thereby reducing the permeability of the intestines and the exposure to antigens that could potentially trigger or exacerbate autoimmune conditions.
 Many of my clients describe this protein as drinking a milkshake because it tastes thick and creamy!

 While there are many protein powder options available, it’s worth figuring out the right option for your body, needs, and goals.
 At the end of the day, you want to support your body, not harm it.
-Once you’ve chosen the right protein powder for you, download my FREE guide, Building a Better Smoothie to learn exactly how to incorporate your protein powder for breakfast, lunch, dinner, and/or snacks!
+Once you’ve chosen the right protein powder for you, grab my Ultimate Smoothie Recipe Booklet so you can start to incorporate your protein powder for breakfast, lunch, dinner, and/or snacks!

 If you need more help figuring out what protein powder is best for you, I encourage you to work with a functional practitioner who can make this important decision with you!
 I would love to hear what protein powder you decide to go with to support your gut health.
 Leave a comment below and let’s start a conversation!